Halonixthefirst/Simple-Unix-Shell/README.md

 # SimpleUnixShell

-A simple shell built in C++ as a learning project.
+A lightweight Unix shell built from scratch in C++ with native process management, command parsing, and a modular architecture—built to understand how real shells work under the hood.
 It supports commands execution, changing directories (cd) , management of system processes using fork() and execvp(), and error handling.
 Note:Built for and runs only on the linux operating system.

 ## Features: